AlexLuka/AWSTemplate-ECS-ScheduledJob/README.md

 # Deployment Template 1

 This is my personal template for code deployment.
-Not all services needs to run like this, but I find it handy for certain situations.
+Not all services need to run like this, but I find it handy for certain situations.

-# Environment variables that needs to be defined in the GitHub
+# Environment variables that are required to be defined in the GitHub

 ## Add these to the repository secrets
 + __AWS_ACCOUNT_ID__: example: 123456789000
 + __GHA_ASSUMED_ROLE__: example: arn:aws:iam::******:role/RoleName

+# What to set up in ECR

+Follow [these](docs/AWS-ECR-setup.md) instructions to create a repository for images in ECR.

 # Resources